ronsims2/deebs/README.md

 deebs
 =====

-Deebs is a simple JavaScript database library designed for browser based app.
+Deebs is a simple JavaScript database library designed for browser based apps.

 Deebs simplifies many common data operations, freeing you up to focus on the less mundane coding task.